Phenylthiocarbamide

 Phenylthiocarbamide (PTC), also known as phenylthiourea (PTU), is an organosulfur thiourea containing a phenyl ring.

 It has the unusual property that it either tastes very bitter or is virtually tasteless, depending on the genetic makeup of the taster.
 The ability to taste PTC is often treated as a dominant genetic trait, although inheritance and expression of this trait are somewhat more complex.

 PTC also inhibits melanogenesis and is used to grow transparent fish.

 About 70% of people can taste PTC, varying from a low of 58% for Indigenous Australians and indigenous peoples of New Guinea to 98% for indigenous peoples of the Americas.
 One study has found that non-smokers and those not habituated to coffee or tea have a statistically higher percentage of tasting PTC than the general population.
-PTC does not occur in food, but related chemicals do, and food choice is related to a person's ability to taste PTC.
+PTC does not occur in food, but related chemicals do, and food choice can be related to a person's ability to taste PTC.